dereuromark/cakephp-ajax/docs/Middleware/Ajax.md

 $middlewareQueue->add(new AjaxMiddleware(['viewClass' => 'MyAjax']))
 ```

-If you're converting from the component, remember to it from your controller initialization.
+If you're converting from the component, remember to remove it from your controller initialization.

 That should be it!
 All your existing functionality and unit tests should just work.